 Are Notion Templates Free?

 Not all Notion templates are free.
 You’ll usually find that simple solutions are free, like layouts or simple notebooks, but more advanced workflows that leverage some form of automation or complex connections command a premium.

 The templates featured above are completely safe, so much so there isn’t a single download involved.
 You’re merely saving a copy of something in your own Workspace – a feature provided by Notion itself.
 A data-transfer relationship is not formed.

 Should You Pay for Notion Templates?

 It depends, really.
 Value is relative, so if you think the template you’re looking worth your hard-earned cash then by all means buy one.
-If not, opt for a free alternative (all of the Notion templates above are free) or make your own.
+If not, opt for a free alternative (most of the Notion templates above are free) or make your own.